top of page

 After the Initial Heal

-Tattoos may require touched up after the year mark due to sun exposure, aging of the skin, etc. These touch-up sessions will just cost you $50 for a set-up fee.
+Tattoos may require touched up after the year mark due to sun exposure, aging of the skin, etc. These touch-up sessions will just cost you a set-up fee (priced according to how much work and materials are used to touch it up).

-Make sure to take good care of your skin, use sunscreen or keep your tattoos out of the sun as much as possible, and moisturize for the best long-term outcome.
+Make sure to take good care of your skin, use sunscreen or keep your tattoos out of the sun as much as possible, and moisturize and exfoliate for the best long-term outcome.
+The better you take care of your skin, the better the tattoo will age.

 bottom of page